Letting go of anger can be hard, and if we choose the wrong person to vent to, we can regret it later.

 I’m talking about telling Jesus in the most honest way possible what you really think.
-How you really feel about some of those children He made or some of the things He’s “let” happen in your life.
+How you really feel about some of the people He made who are irritating you at the moment, or something horrible He “let” happen in your life.

 Jesus is big; He can take it.